-Art & Environment will be available as an online-only teacher professional development course during the summer of 2016.
-With 12 years of experience teaching Eco Art directly to high school students, the Wexner Center’s Director of Education Shelly Casto has extensive materials and resources to share with teachers around the world.
+Art & Ecology will be available as an online-only teacher professional development course during the summer of 2017.
+With 13 years of experience teaching Eco Art directly to high school students, the Wexner Center’s Director of Education Shelly Casto has extensive materials and resources to share with teachers around the world.
 Designed primarily for K-12 art teachers, this course will provide an in-depth introduction to the emerging field of Eco Art as well as a basic introduction to environmentalism.
 Along with K-12 art teachers, K-5 general classroom teachers, 6-12 humanities and 6-12 science teachers will also find the course of interest if they would like to explore interdisciplinary connections.

 Following an exploration of the course content, teachers will choose an environmental topic and artist of interest whose work they will research in depth.
 Teachers will create a lesson plan for their students around this topic and they will explore field trip opportunities in their community.
 Teachers will be asked to share their lesson plans with fellow students in the course.
 An extensive packet of curriculum resources will be distributed to teachers upon completion.

 - reading articles online as well as Worldchanging: a User’s Guide for the 21st Century

 - reading and responding to Margaret Atwood’s novel Year of the Flood

 - live Google Hangout sessions with 2 or 3 Eco Artists

 - focused research on a field of specialty within the broader scope of environmentalism and Eco Arts resulting in an online “idea portfolio”

 - research on community field trip opportunities and local artists who could be involved in delivering a classroom session